How are the lessons run ?

 Is there homework?

 Yes.
 Homework is set every week and students are expected to complete it.
-I have a Moodle website where students can access lesson recordings, lesson notes and homework.
+I have a website where students can access lesson recordings, lesson notes and homework.
 Homework usually takes around 1-2 hours per week for the two year course, double that for the one year intensive course.

 Who teaches the lessons?

 Julia Roebuck teaches all the lessons.
 You can learn more about her here.
 She has a degree in Computer Science and over 20 years programming experience.
 Her degree is a 2:1 BSc(Hons) Information Technology (Software Development) from The University of Huddersfield 1996.

 What extra support do you give?

-Every student who enrols with can get individual help during Office Hours with Julia every Thursday evening 7-8pm (Term Time).
-Students are also welcome to email me for help if they can’t make this time.
-I aim to respond within 24 hours, but usually respond much quicker than that.
-Please note that I cannot chase students for their homeworks but parents can log into the Moodle website to view their child’s grades and my comments.
+Every student who enrols can get individual help during Office Hours with Julia every Thursday 4-5pm (Term Time).
+Students are also welcome to email her for help if they can’t make this time.
+She aim to respond within 24 hours, but usually responds much quicker than that.
+Please note that we cannot chase students for their homeworks but parents can log into the lesson website to view their child’s grades and her comments.
 It is the parent’s responsibility to ensure their child attends the lessons and completes the homeworks.

 What is your track record for student passes, do you have any personal testimonies?